-Katherine Carnell, B.A., M.A.; Director of Student Involvement and Leadership Lindsey Laret, B.A., Assistant Director of Student Involvement and Leadership
+Katherine Carnell, B.A., M.A.Ed.; Director of Student Involvement and Leadership Rebecca Gerken, B.A.; Graduate Assistant for Student Involvement & Leadership Samantha Hunt, B.A.; Graduate Assistant for Student Involvement & Leadership

 The Faculty

 The listing that follows includes full-time members of the faculty and certain administrators.
 The year of initial appointment is indicated in parentheses.